Ministries/Committees

 Ministry of Children & Youth

-Members ensure quality activities and Christian education within our church for children and young adults.
+Members ensure quality activities and Christian education within our Church for children and young adults.
 Programs they oversee include Church School, Confirmation, Family Faith and outreach activities.

 Learn More